verana-labs/verifiable-trust-vpr-spec/spec.md

 either (executed by any operator of corporation):
 [[AUTHZ-CHECK-1]](#authz-check-1-operator-authorization-checks) MUST pass for this (`corporation`, `operator`) tuple and `SetParticipantOPtoValidated` message.
 [[AUTHZ-CHECK-2]](#authz-check-2-fee-grant-checks) MUST pass for this (`corporation`, `operator`) tuple and `SetParticipantOPtoValidated` message.
-OR (executed by vs-agent account defined in validator permission):
+OR (executed by vs-agent account defined in validator `Participant`):
 [[AUTHZ-CHECK-3]](#authz-check-3-vs-operator-authorization-checks) MUST pass for this (`corporation`, `operator`, `validator_participant`) tuple.
 [[AUTHZ-CHECK-4]](#authz-check-4-vs-operator-fee-grant-checks) MUST pass for this (`corporation`, `operator`, `validator_participant`) tuple. else MUST abort.